Nvidia-Driver-Update/Nvidia-Driver-Update.github.io/index.rst

 Nvidia driver update & GPU
 *******************

-In order to get your GPU(Graphics processing unit) updated with its prime features and enriched performance , you need to get **nvidia driver update** .
+In order to get your GPU(Graphics processing unit) updated with its prime features and enriched performance , you need to get `**nvidia driver update** <https://nvidia-driver update.readthedocs.io/>`_  .
 Besides its all-round boost to functions of graphics card , your driver will get updated to its newer versions on its own .
 Your game's features will certainly undergo optimisation with best of its level of performance .
-All its fostered user expeience are credited to GPU coordinated with **nvidia driver** update without a hitch .
+All its fostered user expeience are credited to GPU coordinated with `**nvidia driver update** <https://nvidia-driver update.readthedocs.io/>`_ . update without a hitch .

 *******************